Tulsidas: Sources

 Tulsidas himself has given only a few facts and hints about events of his life in various works.
 Till late nineteenth century, the two widely known ancient sources on Tulsidas' life were the Bhaktamal composed by Nabhadas between 1583 and 1639, and a commentary on Bhaktamal titled Bhaktirasbodhini composed by Priyadas in 1712.
 Nabhadas was a contemporary of Tulsidas and wrote a six-line stanza on Tulsidas describing him as an incarnation of Valmiki.
 Priyadas' work was composed around a hundred years after the death of Tulsidas and had eleven additional stanzas, describing seven miracles or spiritual experiences from the life of Tulsidas.

-During the 1920s, two more ancient biographies of Tulsidas were published based on old manuscripts – the Mula Gosain Charit composed by Veni Madhav Das in 1630 and the Gosain Charit composed by Dasanidas (also known as Bhavanidas) around 1770.
-Veni Madhav Das was a disciple and contemporary of Tulsidas and his work gave a new date for Tulsidas' birth.
-The work by Bhavanidas presented more narratives in greater detail as compared to the work by Priyadas.
+During the 1920s, two earlier biographies surfaced from manuscript discoveries: the Gosain Charit (c.
+1770) by Dasanidas (Bhavanidas), which expanded considerably upon Priyadas's narrative, and the Mula Gosain Charit, purportedly composed in 1630 by Tulsidas's contemporary disciple, Veni Madhav Das.
+Though the Mula Gosain Charit claimed firsthand eyewitness authority and provided an alternative birth date, it was widely challenged.
+Literary scholars dismissed the 1926 Bihar manuscript as a late-nineteenth-century forgery, pointing to traces of modern Khari Boli, preciseness of names and dates, and anachronisms such as the phrase satyam śivam sundaram—which Pitambar Datt Barthwal identified as a translation of the English expression "the true, the good and the beautiful".
+Yet despite being "widely regarded as spurious" by scholars, Lutgendorf suggests that the text achieved immense devotional success.
+It was popularized through an inexpensive Gita Press edition in 1934 and came to dominate the popular conception of Tulsidas's life.

 In the 1950s a fifth ancient account was published based on an old manuscript, the Gautam Chandrika composed by Krishnadatta Misra of Varanasi in 1624.
 Krishnadatta Misra's father was a close companion of Tulsidas.
 The accounts published later are not considered authentic by some modern scholars, whereas some other scholars have been unwilling to dismiss them.
 Together, these five works form a set of traditional biographies on which modern biographies of Tulsidas are based.